yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 showAsideToc: true
 ---

-Yugabyte Cloud supports both horizontal and vertical scaling of clusters.
+YugabyteDB Managed supports both horizontal and vertical scaling of clusters.
 If your workloads have increased, you can dynamically add nodes to a running cluster to improve latency, throughput, and memory.
 Likewise, if your cluster is over-scaled, you can reduce nodes to reduce costs.

 You can scale the following cluster properties: